Retirement villages legislation changes

 Mandatory buyback exemptions for resident-operated retirement villages

-The Housing Legislation Amendment Act 2021 was passed by Parliament on 14 October 2021.
+The Housing Legislation Amendment Act 2021 was passed by Parliament on 14 October 2021 and assented on 20 October 2021.
 This legislation included amendments to the Retirement Villages Act 1999 which implement the intent of recommendations made by the review panel’s Interim Report from the Independent Review of timeframes for exit payments in Queensland retirement villages.

 These changes create a framework to exempt resident-operated freehold retirement villages from their requirements to buyback a freehold retirement village unit 18 months after the resident permanently leaves the retirement village.

 A retirement village may be granted an exemption from the mandatory buyback requirements in the Act where the relevant Minister is satisfied:

 - that the residence contracts in the village are based on a freehold interest